firstpromoter/fpr-instructions/integrations/stripeCheckout.md

 After setting up the main tracking script on your website, there are two cookies that are created in browser when a user visits the website using a referral link.
 These are `_fprom_ref` and `_fprom_tid`.
 The value of the `_fprom_tid` is a unique identifier created that links the current user session to an affiliate.

-To track referrals from Stripe Checkout, you'll need to pass the visitor id (tid) to the Stripe checkout session by setting the `fp_tid` parameter in the metadata.
+To track referrals from Stripe Checkout, you'll need to pass the visitor id (tid) to the Stripe checkout session in you app by setting the `fp_tid` parameter in the metadata.

 **There are several ways of doing this, however, as an example we will cover 2 ways of setting this up:**